learn-co-curriculum/programming-univbasics-nds-nested-arrays-iteration-lab/README.md

 ## Introduction

-When we started this module, we mentioned that we often use nested data structures as a "base" from which to do data processing.
-Arrays of arrays is our first milestone in learning to work with nested data.
+When we started this module, we mentioned that we often use nested data structures as a "base" from which to do data processing. `Array`s of `Array`s is our first milestone in learning to work with nested data.

 We're going to pick out three specific types of processing here:

-* Displaying the nested structure
+1. Displaying the nested structure
-* Transforming the nested structure into a new structure
+1. Transforming the nested structure into a new structure (a collection)
-* Transforming the nested structure into a result
+1. Transforming the nested structure into a result (a single thing usually a number)

 In each of these sections, we're going to give you a bit of "reference code."
 Reference code is code that's a little generic and probably doesn't solve any